Tech companies spent almost $70 million lobbying Washington in 2021 as Congress sought to rein in their power

 “Why?
 Because there are lobbyists around every single corner of this building that have been hired by the tech industry,” she said.
 “Because Facebook and the other tech companies are throwing a bunch of money around this town, and people are listening to them.”

-Meta’s lobbying spending peaked in the fourth quarter of 2021, as senators conducted a broad investigation and series of hearings in the fallout of the Facebook Papers, a trove of internal documents disclosed to federal regulators by Haugen.
-Lawmakers from both parties began weighing a series of proposals to protect children online and promote transparency of their algorithms following the investigation.
+Meta’s lobbying spending peaked in the fourth quarter of 2021 as senators conducted a broad investigation and held hearings in the fallout of the Facebook Papers, the trove of documents disclosed to federal regulators by Haugen.
+Lawmakers from both parties began weighing proposals to protect children online and promote transparency of their algorithms after the investigation.

-Meta, Amazon, Google and Apple have also aggressively lobbied throughout 2021 to beat back a series of bipartisan bills aimed to promote competition in the industry.
-Their blitz has only escalated in the early weeks of 2022, as lawmakers voted on Thursday to advance a bill that would prevent them from boosting their products and services over rivals’.
-But it was apparent that their arguments resonated with at least some lawmakers, who flagged during debate that the companies were warning the bill could negatively impact privacy.
-The bill was amended to ensure that it would not prohibit privacy enhancing practices.
+Meta, Amazon, Google and Apple have also aggressively lobbied throughout 2021 to beat back bipartisan bills aimed at promoting competition in the industry.
+Their blitz has only escalated in the early weeks of 2022, with lawmakers voting Thursday to advance a bill that would prevent the companies from boosting their products and services over rivals’.
+But it was apparent that their arguments resonated with at least some lawmakers, who flagged during debate that the companies were warning that the bill could negatively affect privacy.
+The bill was amended to ensure that it would not prohibit privacy-enhancing practices.